dkz2r/latex-novice-academic-publishing/episodes/07-using-graphics.md

 ::: spoiler

 Another package that we can use to work with images in LaTeX is the `hvfloat` package.
-This package is an alterantive way of controlling the position of floating elemnents in LaTeX, like images and tables.
+This package is an alterantive way of controlling the position of floating elements in LaTeX, like images and tables.
 It provides a more flexible way of positioning floats allowing us to, for example, place a float at the bottom of the page, even if there is not enough space for it to fit.